Academics /

 Morphological Parameter of Clinical Importance

-Dr. Anand Kulkarni, a medical graduate with Masters in Surgery (Human Anatomy), has extensive experience in translational research.
-He was a postdoctoral fellow in Anatomy and Neurobiology at University of Tennessee Health Science center (UTHSC), Memphis, TN, USA.
-Dr Kulkarni was the Director of the Tumor bank (Tissue Service Core) at UTHSC for more than 10 years.
+Dr. Anand Kulkarni, a medical graduate with a Master's in Surgery (Human Anatomy), has extensive experience in translational research.
+He was a postdoctoral fellow in Anatomy and Neurobiology at the University of Tennessee Health Science Center (UTHSC), Memphis, TN, USA.
+Dr Kulkarni was the Director of the Tumor Bank (Tissue Service Core) at UTHSC for more than 10 years.
 He established, and successfully managed the tumor bank.
-During that period he collaborated with As the Director of TSC at UTHSC, Dr. Kulkarni worked on multiple research projects and was part of multiple grants.
+During that period he collaborated with the Director of TSC at UTHSC, Dr. Kulkarni worked on multiple research projects, and was part of multiple grants.
 His primary area of research interest is carcinoma of uncertain origin.
 He has multiple publications in prestigious journals such as Clinical Cancer Research, American Journal of Surgical Pathology, Diagnostic Pathology, Anticancer Research, Oncology Letters, and Journal of Neuroscience.
-Currently he is working on morphological parameters of clinical importance.
+Currently, he is working on morphological parameters of clinical importance.

 Selected publications: